 Open the download tool in the upper right of the map.

-Pick the NLCD data you want, optionally NED.
-The most useful data is the "Land Cover", for which you would like the 1992, 2001, 2006, and 2001 coverages.
+Pick the NLCD data you want, and optionally NED.
+The most useful data is the "Land Cover", for which you would like the 1992, 2001, 2006, and 2011 coverages.
 Much less useful for the Forest Canopy and Impervious Surface.

 |If the data is in the correct format (you would prefer GeoTiff), pick the "Download button".